syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if xml is not valid or  if xml contains a namespace with a prefix that is not valid.
+&#35;VALUE! - occurs if xml is not valid or  if xml contains a namespace with a prefix that is not valid.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/6.2.png](Calculate-functions_images/Calculate-functions_img143.png)

+_FILTERXML_

 ### WEBSERVICE